Epistemix-com/epistemix-community-library/Flu-Vacc/README.md

 ## Description

-This model is an adaptation of a model originally implemented using NetLogo.
-The NetLogo implementation provides the following description:
+This model is an adaptation of a model originally implemented using NetLogo (Vardavas et al., 2007; Vardavas and Marcum, 2013).
+Alongside the model code, the NetLogo implementation provides the following description:

 > **WHAT IS IT?**
 >